harshbanthiya/Minishell/job_control/README_JOBCONTROL.txt

 Of course, a real shell would also want to provide other functions for managing jobs.
 For example, it would be useful to have commands to list all active jobs or to send a signal (such as SIGKILL) to a job.

+Questions

+: What is interactive shell ?
+: What are all the asynchronous and synchronous aspects of terminal?
+: Built IN